1Jesper1/twrp_device_samsung_lt02/README.md

-# TWRP device tree for Samsung Galaxy Tab 3 Lite 7.0 (Marvell PXA986 Edition)
+# TWRP device tree for Samsung Galaxy Tab 3 7.0

 ## `WORK IN PROGRESS.
 WILL EAT YOUR CAT.`